 Curricular Connections: Topic D: Hearing and Sound; Topic E: Animal Life Cycles

-Grade 4 Plants in a Natural Community & Natures Waste: Participants compare plant life in a natural environment, examining vegetation in different ecosystems including wetlands, meadows and forests.
+Grade 4 Plants in a Natural Community & Natures Waste: Participants compare different plant life in a natural environment, examining vegetation in different ecosystems including wetlands, meadows and forests.
 Students learn how nature deals with its own waste and with human waste and pollution.
-Recommended full day spring or fall field trip or half day field trip with optional pre-visit in-school presentation.
+Recommended full day spring or fall field trip, or half day field trip with optional pre-visit in-school presentation.